 With an eight acre stretch of picturesque gardens to explore, interspersed with stunning Cotswold stone, during the spring you’ll find over 150 variations of snowdrops – some with markings, some rare, and even yellow and green markings – at Rodmarton Manor.

-Visitors are invited to enjoy the snowdrops and gardens on Sunday February 4, 11 and 18 and Thursday February 15.
+Visitors are invited to enjoy the snowdrops and gardens on Sunday February 3, 10 and 17 and Thursday, February 14 from 1.30pm.

 The snowdrop collection at Rococo Garden in Painswick is one of England’s largest naturalistic plantings, in fact over five million snowdrops pepper the ground, and is famous throughout Gloucestershire for its beauty at this time of year.

-Follow a spot of delicious afternoon tea in the Garden Terrace with a gentle stroll among the beautiful drifts of snowdrops that have begun to fill Batsford Arboretum.
-And, in a couple of months’ time, against the backdrop of the gorgeous blossom of magnolias and flowering cherries, you’ll truly feel as though winter has been left behind!
+After a spot of delicious afternoon tea on the Garden Terrace of Batsford Arboretum, enjoy a gentle stroll among the beautiful drifts of snowdrops that have appeared among the arboretum’s grounds.
+And, in a couple of months’ time, against the backdrop of the gorgeous blossom of magnolias and flowering cherries, you’ll truly feel as though winter has been left behind.

 Don your walking boots and get your camera ready as Newark Park boasts carpets of stunning snowdrops just waiting to be admired.